anmarchio/open-img-annotator/README.md

-# open-img-annotator
+# Open Image Annotator

-Tiny application that allows you to quickly annotate images using superpixels and polygons.
+Open Image Annotator is a tiny application that allows you to quickly annotate images using superpixels and polygons.